zilverline/sequent/docs/docs/concepts/migrations.md

 When you want to add or change Projections you need to migrate your view model.
 The view model is **not** maintained via ActiveRecord's migrations.
-Reason for this is that the ActiveRecord's model does not fit an event sourced application since the view model is just an view on your events.
+Reason for this is that the ActiveRecord's model does not fit an event sourced application since the view model is just a view on your events.
 This means we can just add or change new [Projectors](projector.html) and rebuild the view model from the Events.

 ## How migrations work in Sequent.